 Stressful jobs typically involve responsibilities regarding other people’s health and well-being, tight deadlines, irregular schedules, and large workloads.

 Many of them, such as nursing, social work, and mental health counseling, are incredibly rewarding despite being stressful.
-They’re also highly in demand, which is why you’ll need a good resume and cover letter builder to help you emphasize your expertise.
+They’re also highly in demand, and that won’t be changing anytime soon.

 That said, it’s important to know where to draw the line between work and self-care.
 To reduce job-related stress and avoid health issues stemming from it, you should learn how to manage your time more effectively.